 These have the ability to target specific cells and are being used with increasing frequency in rheumatic and autoimmune diseases.

-Arava (leflunomide) affects the immune system and reduces swelling and inflammation in the body.
-We are not aware of many patients who have tried this, but of the the ones who have, they reported good outcomes.
+(Leflunomide) affects the immune system and reduces swelling and inflammation in the body.
+We are not aware of many patients who have tried this, but of the ones who have, they reported good outcomes.

-Acthar is delivered as either a subcutaneous or intramuscular injection and is a naturally-occurring hormone produced in the pituitary gland and has several potential mechanisms as to how it may benefit patients with PM or DM.
-Acthar causes the release of cortisol from a patient’s adrenal glands, thus mimicking the effects of taking corticosteroids by mouth.
+Acthar® is delivered as either a subcutaneous or intramuscular injection and is a naturally-occurring hormone produced by the pituitary gland and has several potential mechanisms as to how it may benefit patients with PM or DM.
+Acthar® causes the release of cortisol from a patient’s adrenal glands, thus mimicking the effects of taking corticosteroids by mouth.
 Acthar also interacts with a number of receptors throughout the immune system and may reduce immune overactivity responsible for causing PM and DM.

 “Never take any supplement that promises to boost your immune system, especially herbals such as echinacea.
 To take any substance that might boost the immune system would have the opposite effect of any drug you are taking for myositis.
 Some doctors believe that these supplements can actually cause flares in autoimmune diseases.”

 * Hospital for Special Surgery is located in New York and has a Myositis program